Explore how the early settlers of Australia travelled across the world to make a new home in a foreign land.

 After pick up from your city hotel (other location by negotiation) we head down via Port Adelaide to our first destination, historic Torrens Island Quarantine Station.

 Here, for almost 100 years the island that now is home to Adelaide's two power stations was once the state's first line of defence for containing transferable diseases.
-Passengers suspected if having contagious diseases like smallpox were disembarked and 'bathed' until they were deemed free of infection and allowed to travel on to their final destination in Australia.
+Passengers suspected of having contagious diseases like smallpox were disembarked and 'bathed' until they were deemed free of infection and allowed to travel on to their final destination in Australia.
 Take time to wander around the 'village' and see how it is being restored to remember the history behind the wonderful Port of Adelaide.
-Note: for safety reasons visitors need to be able to walk over uneven grass and gravel paths on Torrens Island for 90 minutes.
-Closed toe shoes are compulsory.

 After lunch at the historic British Hotel (est. 1874) we make our way over to the Clipper Ship City of Adelaide, one of only 2 surviving composite clipper ships (the other being the Cutty Sark, national icon of British maritime history).
 Hear how passengers survived the sometimes tortuous journey to only then have to spend time at the Torrens Island Quarantine Station when they arrived.